A to Z Information

 - The tennis court is the nominated area for using scooters and skateboards during break times, and is the only place they may be ridden in the school grounds

 - Owners bring bikes, scooters and skateboards to school at their own risk.
-However, all care will be taken for safety and safe keeping of wheels
+However, all care will be taken for safety and safe keeping of wheels.

-- All communication from school to home will be sent electronically.
+- All communication from school to home will be sent electronically

 - Digests containing an overview of all recent communications are regularly emailed out to all families

-- Amesbury strives to maintain open lines of communication with all families.
+- Amesbury School strives to maintain open lines of communication with all families.
 If you have any concerns or would like to chat about your child's learning, please email your child's whanau teacher and make a time to meet.
-If you would prefer to meet with either of the associate principals or our school principal, please email then and they will be happy to meet with you.
+If you would prefer to meet with either of the associate principals or our school principal, please email them and they will be happy to meet with you.

 - The library will be open for part of the lunch break